Location

 Sirius K9 Academy Test Item 8: Crutches - While the dog is seated at the handler's side, the evaluator approaches with the crutches, as if disabled.
 The evaluator pats the dog roughly on the head and body and bumps the dog gently with a crutch.

 Sirius K9 Academy Test Item 9: Human to Canine Interaction: Stability - A group of people (2-5) stand in a gathering.
 If possible dogs (1-2) are present with the group of people.
 Medical equipment is not present during this portion of the test.
-The handler and dog team is exposed to the following diversions: The dog and handler walk together with a loose lead threading through the group of people.
+The handler and dog team is exposed to the following DIVersions: The dog and handler walk together with a loose lead threading through the group of people.
 The dog may be on either side of the handler.
 A metal bowl is dropped behind the dog and handler.
 People are loudly laughing, talking and slapping each other on the back.
 One of the evaluators runs.
 An evaluator shouts loudly at another evaluator simulating an argument.
 An umbrella is opened and closed.

 Sirius K9 Academy Test Item 10: Working with other Therapy Dogs - An evaluator/test dog team approaches the handler and dog.
 The handler and dog are positioned with the dog seated at the handler's side.
 The evaluator/test dog positions themselves the same way, but facing the handler and dog situated about 5 feet apart.
 The two teams hold this position for 10 seconds.
 The handler/dog team holds their position and the evaluator/test dog team swing around so they line up along side the team being tested (as if doing long sits).
 The teams hold this position for 10 seconds.